Correct symbol timing clock skew

 The After Sym Sync constellation diagram shows that the synchronizer removes the effects of the variable timing error.

 Experiment with the model by commenting through (Ctrl-Shift-Y) the Symbol Synchronizer block and setting the decimation factor of the Raised Cosine Receive Filter block to 2.
-The BER increases significantly because the timing error corrupts the received signal to the point that bit errors occur.
+Without symbol synchronization, the BER increases significantly because the timing error corrupts the received signal to the point that bit errors occur.

 |Port||Supported Data Types|